eviltwo/DroppedObjectOrderRule/README.md

 # DroppedObjectOrderRule
-Execute operations on objects dragged and dropped into the SceneView.
+Execute operations on objects dragged and dropped into scene view.
 - Change sibling index to last
 - (option) Change parent to specific root object.